 1. Why do you think Lincoln started out talking about the past and our fathers?
 2. For what cause(s) did President Lincoln believe the U.S. soldiers were fighting during the American Civil War?
-Provide a quote from the document.
-3. According to Lincoln, how does a nation make sure that free governments (democracies) "shall not perish from the earth"?
+3. According to Lincoln, how does a nation make sure that free governments (democracies "shall not perish from the earth"?